albar965/albar965.github.io/index.md

 Keyboard shortcuts help to access most functions without mouse.

-An elevation profile is shown for the flight plan allowing to find a safe cruise altitude also displaying top climb, top of descent and procedure altitude restrictions.
+An elevation profile is shown for the flight plan allowing to find a safe cruise altitude also displaying top of climb, top of descent and procedure altitude restrictions.
 Calculated and shown climb as well as descent paths adhere to altitude restrictions .